Backup / Disaster Recovery

 During productive operation, an incremental image of all volumes should be made at least once every hour.

-The backup should be on the release of an internal SAN or NAS (RAID) to which only the BackupUser has write access.
+The backup should be on an internal SAN or NAS (RAID) to which only the BackupUser has write access.

 With the "ImageManager" (free of charge), the image chain should be checked regularly and the images should be consolidated.

-With "ShadowStream" the images should be replicated to a second location (for example to Santa Cruz Video Security LLC).
+With "ShadowStream" the images should be replicated to a second, non inhouse, location (for example to Santa Cruz Video Security LLC).

 In addition, it is recommended to have a system environment for "VirtualBoot" and "HeadStart Restore" for faster recovery.
 In addition, with "ImageControl" (free) you can centrally manage backups/images if you are responsible for restoring many servers.

 For consultation or a free trial of ShadowProtect call 831-428-3438.